cescalara/nu_coincidence/examples/spatial_coincidence.md

     name: cosmic_coincidence
 ---

-## Check if point inside circle/ellipse on a spherical surface
+## Check if point inside circle on a spherical surface

 ```python
 import numpy as np